The impact of the flooding in Thailand on the disk drive supply chain was certainly real, but it looks like disk...

 For all the hate directed at Wall Street these days, I kind of like this guy.
 Unfortunately, his question continues to go unanswered.
 Is the drive shortage manufactured to jack up prices?
 There’s little doubt there were some supply-chain interruptions due to the natural disaster in Thailand, but the impact is still influencing the game today?
 Really?

 Perhaps everyone in the storage array food chain is using the popular theme of “Thai floods creating supply shortages” just to gouge consumers?
 It’s been done before . . . too many times to count.
 Remember the reports that came out after the last jump in gas prices, or after Hurricanes Andrew or Katrina, proving that everybody in the supply chain jumped on the bandwagon to raise their prices even though supplies were more than adequate?
-Could this
+Could this be another manifestation of the same disease?

 I worry that it might be.
 I worry every time I read an article that proclaims a big increase in flash solid-state drive (SSD) uptake as they become “price competitive” with disk drives.
 Or that certain array vendors are leveraging drive supply shortfalls to push obscenely overpriced deduplication or thin provisioning rigs.